jcdehart/NEXRAD_qpe_process/doc/run_radxkdp.md

 ```

 ## Running RadxKdp
-To check all command line options for RadxPartRain, including debugging options and file paths, type the following command into a terminal.
+To check all command line options for RadxKdp, including debugging options and file paths, type the following command into a terminal.
 ```
 lrose -- RadxKdp -h
 ```